PaperCutSoftware/silver/README.md

 * **Variable Substitution**: `${ServiceName}` and `${ServiceRoot}` are automatically replaced with the service's name and its root directory.
 * **Paths**: All relative paths are based at the service root.
 * **File Globbing**:  If a path contains a glob pattern (e.g. \*) and matches multiple files, the lexical highest file match is always used.
-This powerful mechanism can be used to support version selection (See Recommend Versioning Strategy)
+This powerful mechanism can be used to support version selection (See A *Robust Upgrade Strategy*)
 * **Cron Syntax:** Scheduled tasks use a standard 6-field cron syntax (including seconds), which provides fine-grained scheduling control.
 * **MonitorPing URLs**: The `URL` for monitoring supports multiple schemes:
   * `http(s)://...`: Checks for a `200 OK` status.